 A Quick History of POTS

-One of the best engineered networks in the world is what was originally known as the Bell Operating Companies (BOC’s), the federally regulate telecommunications monopoly.
-As you go down any street today just look up at a telephone and you’ll see this amazing network.
+One of the best engineered networks in the world is what was originally known as the Bell Operating Companies (BOCs), the federally regulated telecommunications monopoly.
+As you go down any street today, just look up at the telephone wires and you’ll see this amazing network.

-The copper POTS line were interconnected to patch panel switches, later to be known as a Central Office, that were operated by people originally.
-A caller would lift her handset and an actual operator would answer the call at which time the caller would asked to be connected to another person.
+The copper POTS lines were interconnected to patch panel switches, later to be known as a Central Office, that were originally operated by people.
+A caller would lift their handset and an actual operator would answer the call, at which time the caller would ask to be connected to another person.
 The operator would physically connect the POTS to a port on the switch and connect the call.

 It makes sense that a long distance call had an additional cost per minute component, and early on long distance calls were expensive.
 Installing and maintaining a POTS line that covered long distances was expensive and the expense was passed onto the long distance caller.

-Over the years the switching equipment became much more intelligent and transmission software more sophisticated ultimately eliminating the need for a human operator.
+Over the years, the switching equipment became much more intelligent, and the transmission software became more sophisticated, ultimately eliminating the need for a human operator.

 In an effort to give businesses more choice and control over their telecommunications service, the Private Branch Exchange (PBX) was created.
 The PBX, or phone system, provides call routing, personal extensions for employees, call forwarding, voicemail, and many more advanced features to a business.

-Businesses no longer had to rent business phones from the phone company, propriety business phones were provided by the PBX vendor.
+Businesses no longer had to rent business phones from the phone company; proprietary business phones were provided by the PBX vendor.
 POTS lines were connected to the PBX and businesses still paid a monthly fee for Plain Old Telephone Service to the phone company.

 Additionally, the business was now responsible for installing and maintaining their own phone system network.
 Using the same copper wiring that telephone lines used, this network connected the business phones to the PBX.